-“I’m afraid of getting old,” someone said to me the other day.
+“I’m afraid of aging,” someone said to me the other day.
 “I don’t want a wrinkly face or a stooped body.
 I am paranoid about slipping and falling in washrooms or losing consciousness as I age.
 In fact, I don’t want any of my loved ones to ever get old.”
+Gerascophobia, some call it.

 When we are young, we are busy chasing our dreams, embroiled in our plans and making a living out of what we know — usually our education.
 We are engrossed in our families.
 In youth, age is no bar, aging is no consideration and the fear of death is a non-issue.
 There are no limits, and even if there are, we don’t accept any.

 Your definition of what’s desirable and beautiful changes with time.
 You realize that a connection of the heart is more important than being dazzled by external beauty.
 You slow down and you enjoy the process.
 Dreams become more real and life more bearable.
 When the desires stop pushing and pulling you in all directions, you experience this inexplicable peace.
 What’s the rush, you say to yourself?
 For what, for whom, why?

 Is it important to achieve our never-ending goals, or should we take a moment and analyze where we are headed?
 What is more important, being fast or being steady?

 The other (and more crucial) question was whether a faster car takes you somewhere that a slower car does not, or does it simply take you there quicker?
 A faster car that doesn’t take you somewhere different is, well, just a faster car.
 1